poshbren/ATTiny_TrueBypassRelay/README.md

 ## PCB Assembly Guide

 The included production files are in a JLCPCB friendly format.
-Other manufacturers can be used but the BOM file may need to be adjusted.
+Other manufacturers can be used but the BOM file may need to be adjusted. *Note that the value of R1 is 220 ohms.
+This is the minimum resistor value for the LED.
+The LED is at nearly full brightness at this value.
+Swap to a 470 ohm or 1K ohm resistor for reduced brightness.

 ### Production Tips